JakobSertcanli04/pacy/README.md

 1. User pastes a client brief in the web interface
 2. The app sends the brief to the configured webhook endpoint
-3. The webhook orchestrates multiple AI agents:
+3. The webhook orchestrates multiple AI agents
-   - **Topic Research Agent**: Researches and identifies key topics
-   - **Writer Agent**: Creates content (sessions, articles, questions)
-   - **Quality Control Agent**: Reviews and refines the output
 4. The generated training program is displayed in the UI
-5. Users can download the content as JSON or TXT files
+5. Users can download the content as JSON

 ## Webhook Configuration